NaveenKitty14/Mine---Portfolio/README.md

-# MyMind - Naveen Prasath Portfolio
+# Mind - Naveen Prasath Portfolio

 Welcome to **MyMind**, the dynamic portfolio website of **Naveen Prasath**.
 This portfolio showcases my work and achievements, built with **HTML5**, **CSS3**, **JavaScript**, and **Three.js** for immersive 3D experiences.